Bottr-js/Bottr/Architecture.md

 if the message matches the pattern passed into the method or defer to another handler if not.

-Eventually if the Bot reaches the end of event chain without anything handling it then the bot allows unhandled events to be handled by a special handler called an `unhandler`.
+Eventually if the Bot reaches the end of event chain without anything handling it then the bot allows unhandled events to be handled by a special handler called a `fallback`.
-There are built in unhandlers for the `webhook` and `message_received` event which send an error response or a message to the user ("Sorry my creator didn't teach me anything else") respectively.
+There are built in fallbacks for the `webhook` and `message_received` event which send an error response or a message to the user ("Sorry my creator didn't teach me anything else") respectively.

-If there isn't an unhandler it will log an error.
-Unhandlers are typically used for critical events that may degrade the experience of using a bot if not implemented correctly.
+If there isn't a fallback it will log an error.
+Fallbacks are typically used for critical events that may degrade the experience of using a bot if not implemented correctly.

 ## Matchers